This article shares very first step of Graph database tutorial for beginners.

 Step 4.
 Create node

-This is the CQL to create a User
+This is the CQL to create a User node.

 You can create the node via REST API endpoint POST /users.
 On the Neo4j browser, you see the result below.